qorix-group/process_description/process/process_areas/change_management/guidance/change_management_guideline.rst

 .. needtable:: Overview of mandatory change request attributes
    :tags: change_management
-   :filter: "mandatory" in tags and "attribute" in tags and "chm" in tags
+   :filter: "mandatory" in tags and "attribute" in tags and "chm" in tags and is_external == False
    :style: table
    :columns: title
    :colwidths: 30